padok-team/docs-terraform-guidelines/terraform/terraform_versioning.md

 ### Terraform < 1.0

-At the root of a layer (ie, the directory where "terraform apply" is run), best practice is to specify an exact version of Terraform to use.
+At the root of a layer (ie, the directory where “terraform apply” is run), best practice is to specify an exact version of Terraform to use.
 This is due to terraform state incompatibility between 0.X versions.
 Use the `= 0.2.3` constraint to do this.